Organic cashmere: why is a kimono so expensive — and so precious?

 Less pilling, more softness, better aging.

-• A carefully crafted density
+• Engineered density

 A balance between warmth and lightness: comfortable without being heavy.